MapKure, SpringWorks and BeiGene Present Clinical Data on BGB-3245, a Selective Next-Generation B-RAF Inhibitor, in Adult Patients with Advanced or Refractory Solid Tumors at the American Association for Cancer Research Annual Meeting 2023

-/EIN News/ -- STAMFORD, Conn. and BASEL, Switzerland and BEIJING and CAMBRIDGE, Mass. and SAN MATEO, Calif., April 17, 2023 (GLOBE NEWSWIRE) -- MapKure, LLC, SpringWorks Therapeutics, Inc. (NASDAQ: SWTX), and BeiGene, Ltd. (NASDAQ: BGNE; HKEX: 06160; SSE: 688235), today announced that they will present updated clinical data from the Phase 1a/1b study of BGB-3245, an investigational, selective RAF dimer inhibitor, in adult patients with advanced or refractory solid tumors harboring MAPK pathway aberrations.
+STAMFORD, Conn. and BASEL, Switzerland and BEIJING and CAMBRIDGE, Mass. and SAN MATEO, Calif., April 17, 2023 (GLOBE NEWSWIRE) -- MapKure, LLC, SpringWorks Therapeutics, Inc. SWTX, and BeiGene, Ltd. BGNE HKEX: 06160, SSE: 688235))), today announced that they will present updated clinical data from the Phase 1a/1b study of BGB-3245, an investigational, selective RAF dimer inhibitor, in adult patients with advanced or refractory solid tumors harboring MAPK pathway aberrations.
 The data are being presented today in an oral presentation at the American Association for Cancer Research (AACR) Annual Meeting 2023, taking place in Orlando, Florida.

 "The promising data we are sharing at AACR demonstrate the value of our next-generation RAF dimer inhibitor, BGB-3245, as a monotherapy in patients with MAPK pathway-altered cancers, especially its potential to address key primary and resistance gene alterations that are currently unaddressed by approved therapies," said Lusong Luo, Ph.D., Acting CEO of MapKure and Senior Vice President, External Innovation at BeiGene.
 "We believe that our early clinical data supported the advancement into our selected expansion cohorts which are now underway."